-In the land of Papua learning English opens numerous doors, whether it be for employment or for a scholarship to study overseas.
-Back in 2008, when the BPN began, our Papuan partners requested support to enable improvement of English language skills.
-This began in a number of ways.
-Firstly scholarships were awarded to disadvantaged highland students studying at the University of Otto and Geisler.
-Later the APCEP course was developed, followed by the newest exciting development, the Black Pearl English Course (BPEC).
+In the land of Papua, learning English opens numerous doors, whether for employment or a scholarship to study overseas.
+Back in 2008, when the BPN began, our Papuan partners requested support to enable the improvement of English language skills.
+This began in several ways.
+Firstly scholarships were awarded to disadvantaged highland students studying at the University of Otto and Geisler (Then STIE).
+Later the APCEP course was developed, followed by the Black Pearl English Course (BPEC) development.

-The BPN hopes that the students not only learn to speak English, but are also happy, healthy and successful.
+The BPN hopes that the students not only learn to speak English but are also happy, healthy and confident to use their English skills to succeed in their chosen field.

 The Black Pearl English Course (BPEC) was established in January 2017 in Sarmi and Nabire.
-Since then, additional classes have been established in other areas including East Nabire, Apawer, Sorong, Raja Ampat, Wasior, Manokwari, Waibu Moi, Muara Tami, Wamena and north and south Biak.
+Since then, additional classes have been established in other areas, including East Nabire, Apawer, Malamoi, Klabra, Maybrat, Teminabuan, Raja Ampat, Wasior, Manokwari, Koya Barat, Nafri, Muara Tami, Wamena, Merauke and north and south Biak.

-Click the button below to view information on the different locations where the BPEC is run.
+Click the button below to view more information on the locations where the BPEC is run.

 Teachers' Continuing Education

 The BPEC aims to offer our students the highest possible standard of English tuition.
 This means regular continuing education is provided for BPEC teachers.
-In July 2018 the BPEC teachers had their first opportunity.
-Fred, Rita, Ryon and Yanti completed the IALF C-CELT course in Jayapura.
+In July 2018, the BPEC teachers had their first opportunity when they completed the IALF C-CELT course in Jayapura, set up and funded by the BPN.

 A word from the BPEC staff